gabrielfs7/graphql-sample-app/README.md

 # Initializing application

-Execute the command below to start the nodeamon for backend application.
+Execute the command below to start the nodeamon for backend application and start react frontend application.

+__This is necessary, cause sometimes the docker-compose command does not work properly.__

 ```
 docker exec -it backend_graphql_sample_app_api_container_1 "npm run start"
+docker exec -it frontend_graphql_sample_app_container_1 "npm run start"
 ```

 # Accessing App